Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/investors.md

 It is designed to handle thousands of simultaneous participants, only limited by the number of servers added to the system.
 Actual load testing has not yet been
-performed: since 100% compatibility with Mediasoup API is a requirement, the development has focused primarily on API completeness and project robustness.
+performed: since 100% compatibility with Mediasoup API is a self-imposed requirement, the development has focused primarily on API completeness and project robustness.

 Other future features include: